exo-explore/exo/README.md

    }'
 ```

-// A ChatGPT-like web interface will be available on each device on port 8000 http://localhost:8000 and Chat-GPT-compatible API on port 8001 (currently doesn't work see https://github.com/exo-explore/exo/issues/6).

 ```sh
 curl -X POST http://localhost:8001/api/v1/chat -H "Content-Type: application/json" -d '{"messages": [{"role": "user", "content": "What is the meaning of life?"}]}'